UbiquityRobotics/learn/support/mcb_pinouts_leds_and_user_power.md

 ### Main Battery Fuse

-The 35Amp  main battery fuse is just above the USB power jacks and directly supplies protection for the Aux Motor Board power.
+The 35Amp  main battery fuse is just above the USB power jacks and supplies protection for the system.
 It can be a different color.
 For almost ALL our customers this fuse really could be 10 or 15 amps so you may wish to use a lower current fuse for added safety especially if you are going to be changing around boards and so on frequently.

 We do see customers drop things on the still plugged in electronics (WHICH WE TRY TO WARN THEM NOT TO DO)  and a 35 amp fuse can lead to great damage.
 For most all our customers this fuse does not have to be over 15 amps.